BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: Enterprise SQL Logs: Challenges

 \section{Enterprise SQL Logs: Challenges}

 In this research, we have worked with four text-to-SQL benchmarks: \textsc{Spider}, \textsc{Bird}, and \textsc{Fiben} as public datasets, and \textsc{Beaver} as a private, enterprise-oriented dataset. \textsc{Beaver} is based on SQL logs from enterprise databases across industries such as education, technology, and manufacturing.
 These logs span in total over 300 schemas and nearly 4000 queries, featuring complex, multi-source schemas with inconsistent naming conventions and semantic overlaps.
 For example, in the MIT data warehouse, a single natural language query can often be answered by multiple SQL queries due to the presence of materialized views and semantic ambiguity across tables.
+This is visualized in Tables~\ref{tab:query-complexity} and~\ref{tab:data-complexity}.

+In Tables~\ref{tab:query-complexity} and \ref{tab:data-complexity}, the arrows denote the \emph{relative change} of each benchmark with respect to the \textsc{Beaver} (DW) workload: a downward arrow (\down{}) indicates a decrease and an upward arrow (\up{}) indicates an increase relative to \textsc{Beaver} (DW).
+The color coding highlights whether this change represents an \emph{easier} (red) or \emph{harder} (green) characteristic for the text-to-SQL task.
+Importantly, higher values are not universally ``better'' or ``worse''; their desirability depends on how they influence model difficulty.

-Next we discuss the challenges of working with enterprise SQL logs in contrast to those from open-domain benchmarks:
+Next, we discuss the challenges of working with these enterprise SQL logs in contrast to those from open-domain benchmarks:

 \paragraph{Domain-Specific Terminology:} Enterprise SQL logs often contain specialized vocabulary that requires deep contextual understanding.
 For instance, terms like “J-term” (a one-month January term) are specific to the MIT academic calendar and may be incomprehensible to annotators or models without MIT-specific knowledge.
 Without domain expertise, LLMs frequently fail to map such terms to the correct database fields, reducing annotation and generation accuracy.